Atur256/graalvm-webimage-interop/README.md

 ## Testing

+This project includes a dedicated test class for each wrapper object.

+- **Per-class testing:** Each test class groups all tests for a specific wrapper
+  (e.g., `JSArrayTest` contains all tests for `JSArray`).
+  These can be executed individually.

+- **Full test suite:** The `Main` class automatically invokes all test classes
+  and runs the full test suite in one go.

-In addition to serving as usage examples, all demo classes act as validation harnesses.
-They include inline assertions (`assert` or JUnit-style) to verify correctness and runtime behavior.
+All tests include inline **JUnit assertions** to verify correctness and runtime behavior.

-The `Main` class invokes the execution of all demos.
-Running it will automatically invoke every demo and validate all implemented functionality.

 See the [Main class](https://github.com/Atur256/web-image-interop/blob/master/src/main/java/io/github/atur256/webimageinterop/Main.java)

 ## Further Extensions